 Saying all that, you definitely will see small wins in your journey even in the short term.
 One expertly written article which just hits the spot will bring you leads from the get-go and will keep bringing leads for weeks, months, even years to come.

 It’s one of the rare cases where “build it and they will come” works.
 (Although you still need let people know that you’ve built something).

-If you think about it carefully, every broader marketing search in Google (or Bing, DuckDuckGo) returns either Hubspot results, eery SEO-related search returns Ahrefs or MOZ and social media search shows Buffer in your SERP results (serp engine results page)
+If you think about it carefully, every broader marketing search in Google (or Bing, DuckDuckGo) returns either Hubspot results, eery SEO-related search returns Ahrefs or MOZ and social media search shows Buffer in your SERP results (search engine results page)

-So let me say it again: successful content marketing strategy is a consistent mix of valuable SEO-optimized content that is relevant to your target audience.
+So let me say it again: a successful content marketing strategy is a consistent mix of valuable SEO-optimized content that is relevant to your target audience.
 The approach will turn your cold traffic into email subscribers and with synergetic use of other channels qualify them and turn those sweet sweet MQLs (marketing qualified leads) to customers.

 Before we start, I believe that content marketing is an essential piece for B2B and SaaS companies, but not as relevant to e-commerce.
 Why?

-- If you you're selling something that doesn't cost a lot, you don't need a lot of convincing.
+- If you're selling something that doesn't cost a lot, you don't need a lot of convincing.
 Just making sure your visuals and product claims tell the right story to the right person and that's it.

 Or let’s say it this way...The bigger the price point your product has, the more important content marketing is.
 Click To Tweet

 For example, at Grow + Scale, we are only working with B2B companies because we know their customers need to pick the right solution the first time.
-All the questions and objections needs to be ticked off (or broken down).
+All the questions and objections need to be ticked off (or broken down).
 If you don't have a recognizable and reputable brand yet, you have to earn that trust with content.